-We entered the United Kingdom in 2017 with the strategic acquisition of Storage King - the sixth largest self storage brand
+We entered the United Kingdom in 2017 with the strategic acquisition of Storage King - the sixth largest self storage brand in the UK.

 Today, our portfolio has grown to 93 properties1 comprising 561 600 m2 of GLA2, strategically concentrated in South Africa's largest cities and in key markets in the UK.